What is Caesura?

 Who We Are:

-The editors of Caesura are Professor Andy Pederson and Dr. David Rogner of Concordia University Chicago’s Department of English.
+The editors of Caesura are Professor Anton Jones and Dr. David Rogner of Concordia University Chicago’s Department of English.
 In addition to teaching, both of the editors are active writers.
-Dr. Rogner in poetry and hymns, and Prof. Pederson in playwriting.
+Dr. Rogner in poetry and hymns, and Prof. Jones in fiction and poetry.
 They also edit Motif, Concordia University Chicago’s journal of the arts.
-You can find more information about both editors from the faculty profiles on English Department page.
+You can find more information about both editors from the faculty profiles on the English Department page.

 Caesura is Back!